 “I had a time. for your .
 See you tomorrow”

-This is the hottest new texting trend right now, and there is already a debate over their negative impact on language.
+Emoji are the hottest new texting trend, and there is already a debate over the negative impact they’re having on language.
 (And no, I’m not talking about the peach butt emoji.)

 According to Kyle Smith of the New York Post, emoji are ruining civilization.
 Smith argued, using broad strokes, that sentences like “Had a gr8 time tnx 4 ur present.
 C u 2mrw” look like a “sonnet” compared to what people are doing with emoji these days.
 For example, many people go far beyond what Apple suggests, ending up with texts more like this: “Had a time , tnx .
 2mrw! “.